sandpiper-framework/sandpiper-web/content/en/docs/Concepts/DataObjectModels/ProductsAndProductData/_index.md

 #### Products

 Products are controlled by a *Creator*, the manufacturer or provider with ultimate authority over its form and availability.
-A product has a single *Part Number* that is unique among all its creator's products^[In the real world, part numbers can and do overlap between manufacturers.
+A product has a single *Part Number* that is unique among all its creator's products.

+{{% alert title="Note" %}}

+In the real world, part numbers can and do overlap between manufacturers.
 However, only in the case of poorly controlled and structured business data does this happen within the *same* manufacturer.
-In Sandpiper, the singular part number per creator is a pivotal point and thus required.].
+In Sandpiper, the singular part number per creator is a pivotal point and thus required.

+{{% /alert %}}

 #### Product Data